 November 13-15, 2015 – RCA Coach Weekend #2

 Rowing Canada Aviron’s coaching development system provides professional training, evaluation and development opportunities to coaches working with athletes at various stages guided by the Rowing Canada Long-Term Athlete Development plan.

 Each year, RCA also offer’s its annual conference to further coaching education opportunities.
-The next conference is January 23 to 26, 2014 in London, Ontario.
+The next conference is January 22 to 25, 2015 in Burnaby, British Columbia.

 In addition to coaching educational opportunities, RCA offers excellent resources for coaches, including the CAN ROW Handbook (available in print form) and an extensive look at the Canadian rowing technique in pdf format to download.
 Please see the “resources” section for these documents and other information.

 The National Coaching Certification Program (NCCP) is a coach training and certification program for 67 different sports and is offered in both official languages across Canada.
 NCCP workshops are designed to meet the needs of all types of coaches, from the first‐time coach to the head coach of a national team.
 The NCCP is the recognized national standard for coach training and certification in Canada.
 Within each of the NCCP contexts, workshops are designed to address the developmental needs of the athletes.
 As part of the program, all coaches are trained in ethical decision‐making and sport safety.